 - In case the Desired Information Type is Energy Efficiency, the NWDAF/EECF figures out the Energy Efficiency based on the EC (obtained in step 3 or calculated in step 5) and useful input (i.e., DV information obtained in step 3).

 - In case the Desired Information Type is Renewable Energy information or Carbon Emission information, the NWDAF/EECF figures out the Desired Information based on EC (obtained in step 3 or calculated in step 5) and Renewable Energy Ratio/Carbon Emission Factor (obtained in step 3).

+NOTE 5: The NWDAF/EECF may consider other additional inputs, e.g., analytics, when figuring out the he Energy Consumption or Energy Efficiency.

 6. In case the Desired Information Type indicates a fine granularity (e.g., per QoS Flow, per PDU Session, per UE), the NEF determines the target NF(s) (i.e., SMF) by invoking the Nudm_UECM_Get service.